awsdocs/amazon-cloudfront-developer-guide/doc_source/DownloadDistS3AndCustomOrigins.md

 **To add CloudFront when you're already distributing your content from Amazon S3**

-1. Create a CloudFront distribution using the procedure described in the applicable topic:
+1. Create a CloudFront distribution using one of the following procedures:
    + [Steps for Creating a Distribution \(Overview\)](distribution-web-creating.md)
    + [Task List for Streaming Media Files Using RTMP](distribution-rtmp-creating.md)

    When you create the distribution, specify the name of your Amazon S3 bucket as the origin server\.
 **Important**
 For your bucket to work with CloudFront, the name must conform to DNS naming requirements\.
-For more information, see [Bucket Restrictions and Limitations](http://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html) in the *Amazon Simple Storage Service Developer Guide*\.
+For more information, see [Bucket Restrictions and Limitations](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html) in the *Amazon Simple Storage Service Developer Guide*\.

    If you're using a CNAME with Amazon S3, specify the CNAME for your distribution, too\.